-To this end, a MED-A for Cell Therapy has been created.
 A manual on how to complete the forms is also available in the Cell Therapy forms section.

 While donor characteristics and collection procedures have undergone major changes, donor safety remains a vital issue and is the basis for sustained high motivation in donors.
 To ensure maximum donor safety and availability, information on short- and long-term donor outcome is important.

 For this purpose, Donor Outcome forms have been implemented under the guidance of the EBMT Donor Outcome Committee and in collaboration with the Swiss Transfusion SRC.
 It consists of two forms, one for the collection procedure and one for follow-up.
 A manual on how to complete the forms is also available.
 Join us in this very important exercise by completing these forms regularly.